dave42299/mountain-windninja-app/docs/project-goals.md

 - Provide download links and API access to archived results

 ### 6. 3D Wind Visualization
-- Display wind forecast results as animated particles over 3D terrain in the browser
+- Display wind forecast results as a 3D arrow vector field over terrain in the browser (primary mode)
+- Arrows color-coded by speed (blue/cyan/green/yellow/orange/red), length proportional to magnitude, direction matching wind flow
+- Adaptive arrow density based on camera zoom level (fewer arrows when zoomed out, denser when zoomed in)
+- Alternative animated particle mode (cesium-wind-layer GPU particles) available as a toggleable option
 - Use CesiumJS for the 3D globe and terrain rendering
-- Use cesium-wind-layer for GPU-accelerated wind particle animation
-- Timeline scrubber for multi-hour forecasts
+- Timeline scrubber for multi-hour forecasts with play/pause and step controls
-- Color-code wind speed, show direction vectors
+- Wind speed legend with color gradient and mph labels

 ## Data Sources Reference